 This section is concerned with what contribution, if any, the Social Model may make towards the design of assistive technologies.
-This reflects the 'turn to the social' in design-a product of dissatisfaction with the neglect of the social circumstances of technology deployment and use, and an acknowledgement that existing methods for informing design present overly abstract and simplistic analyses of social life.
+This is not a critique of the Social Model alone for the issue is really why any single theoretical schema should be relevant to design.
+This is not part of that growing chorus that calls for social science to be made 'relevant' to real world issues.
+Instead it reflects the 'turn to the social' in design - a product of dissatisfaction with the neglect of the social circumstances of technology deployment and use and an acknowledgement that existing methods for informing design present overly abstract and simplistic analyses of social life.
 The argument for the relevance of the social sciences in design reasons that systems need to be appropriate both for the application domain and potential users.
-If design is more art than science, dealing with messy indeterminate situations, before designers can solve a design problem they need to understand some basics-such as what they are designing, who should use it, how often and in what circumstances.
-This contrasts with the perception of designers as essentially designing for themselves-or people just like them-and effectively excluding disabled people (Clarkson & Keates, 2001).
+If design is more art than science, dealing with messy indeterminate situations, before designers can solve a design problem they need to understand some basics - such as what they are designing, who should use it, how often and in what circumstances (Scherer 2002).
+This contrasts with the perception of designers as essentially designing for themselves - or people just like them - and effectively excluding disabled people (Clarkson and Keates 2001).

-The 'turn to the social' recognized a new kind of end-user, a 'real time, real world' human and designers turned to the social sciences to provide them with some insights, some sensitivities, to inform design.
-It is in this sense-failing to meet these requirements to provide designers with useful insights into the social life of the disabled-that the Social Model can be argued to be 'anti-social'.
+The 'turn to the social' recognised a new kind of end-user, a 'real time, real world' human and designers turned to the social sciences to provide them with some insights, some sensitivities, to inform design.
+In failing to meet these requirements to provide designers with useful insights into the social life of the disabled, the Social Model can be argued to be 'anti-social'.
 As Marks (1999) suggests:

-... by excluding personal experience from the analysis of disability, a theoretical vacuum is left, which is filled by those who adopt an individualistic and decontextualised perspective.
-(Marks, 1999, p.
-611)
+"...by excluding personal experience from the analysis of disability, a theoretical vacuum is left, which is filled by those who adopt an individualistic and decontextualised perspective.
+(Marks, 1999, 611)